Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-16-angle-embedding-qml-input-scaling.md

 features = [0.2, -1.4, 3.1, 0.7]
 ```

 A quantum circuit cannot receive this vector in exactly the same way as a conventional neural network.
-We first need an **encoding method** that maps the classical values to quantum operations.
+We first need an **encoding method** that maps classical values to quantum operations.

 Angle embedding is one of the simplest encoding methods.
 Each classical feature becomes the angle of a quantum rotation gate: